Juliano-Canedo/configure-ad/README.md

 <h2>High-Level Steps</h2>

-- Step 1: Creat a Virtual Network then 2 Virtual Machines (server and client) ensure they are in the Virtual Network we 1st created
+- Step 1: Creat a Virtual Network - Create 2 Virtual Machines (server and client) ensure they are in the Virtual Network we 1st created
 - Step 2: Set (DC-1) Domain Controller’s NIC Private IP address to be static
 - Step 3: Set Client-1’s DNS settings to DC-1’s Private IP address
 - Step 4: Ping DC-1’s private IP address to ensure the connectivity